 During the Jurassic to early Tertiary, contractional folding and faulting deformed bedrock units of the region (see for example Willis, 1999; DeCelles, 2006), leading to numerous unconformities, and as a part of this deformation, synorogenic deposits.
 The Late Cretaceous Mount Raymond thrust system developed with east-southeast directed slip and associated folding (see for example Bradley and Bruhn, 1988; Yonkee and Weil, 2011).
-Later, these thrusts and folds were tilted northward and folded by the Cottonwood arch.
+Later, these thrusts and folds were tilted northward and folded by the Cottonwood arch of the Uinta-Tooele structural zone.
 The Cottonwood arch is a broad, domal, east-plunging antiform in the central Wasatch Range (see Eardley, 1968, 1969; Crittenden, 1977).
 In the Sugar House quadrangle, uplift of the Cottonwood arch caused Neoproterozoic rocks of the Big Cottonwood Formation and Mutual Formation and overlying units to dip northward into the Parleys Canyon syncline.
-The timing of the Cottonwood arch is a subject of continued debate; to the east the possibly related Uinta Mountain uplift is Late Cretaceous to Eocene (Bradley and Bruhn, 1988; Yonkee and Weil, 2011).
-The arch is coeval with intrusion of the Oligocene Little Cottonwood stock (John and others, 1997; Vogel and others, 2001), and possibly continues into the middle-Miocene with movement on the Wasatch fault zone (Parry and Bruhn, 1986).
-Movement on both the Mount Raymond thrust system and a Mill Creek Canyon thrust fault are apparently down to the north normal and consistent with a reversal of fault slip due to uplift of the Cottonwood arch.
+The timing of formation of the Cottonwood arch is a subject of continued debate; to the east the possibly related Uinta Mountain uplift is Late Cretaceous to Eocene (Bradley and Bruhn, 1988; Yonkee and Weil, 2011).
+The arch is partly coeval with intrusion of the Oligocene Little Cottonwood stock (John and others, 1997; Vogel and others, 2001), and uplift possibly continued into the middle Miocene with movement on the Wasatch fault zone (Parry and Bruhn, 1986).
+Potential Late Cretaceous to Eocene movement on both the rotated and reactivated Mount Raymond thrust system and a Mill Creek Canyon thrust fault was apparently down-to-the north normal, consistent with reversal of fault slip due to uplift of the Cottonwood arch (Yonkee and Weil, 2011).

-Normal faults in the bedrock in the quadrangle may be evidence for Eocene extension, "collapse" of the orogenic belt, or these faults maybe related to late Miocene and younger basin and range faulting.
-Oligocene magmatism related to intrusions in the Cottonwood canyons (Constenius, 1996; Vogel and others, 1997, 2001; McKean, 2017c), is likely the source for a number of small intrusive dikes and sills (Tld, Tsd, and Tind) in the Sugar House quadrangle.
-The dikes and sills lack specific age control but are assumed to be Oligocene, the same age as the Cottonwood Canyons intrusions.
-Late Miocene to recent (ca. 18-0 Ma) extensional basin and range faulting (see Parry and Bruhn, 1986) on Wasatch fault zone is expressed in the area as the Salt Lake City segment of the Wasatch fault zone (see Personius and Scott, 1992), which separates the Salt Lake Valley from the Wasatch Range.
+Normal faults in the bedrock in the quadrangle may be evidence for Eocene extension, "collapse" of the orogenic belt, or these faults may be related to late Miocene and younger basin-and-range faulting.
+Oligocene magmatism related to intrusions in the Cottonwood canyons (Constenius, 1996; Vogel and others, 1997, 2001; McKean, 2017c) is likely the source for a number of small intrusive dikes and sills (Tld, Tsd, and Tind) in the Sugar House quadrangle.
+The dikes and sills lack specific age control but are assumed to be Oligocene, the same age as the Cottonwood canyons intrusions.
+Late Miocene to recent (ca. 18-0 Ma) extensional basin-andrange faulting (see for example Parry and Bruhn, 1986) on the Wasatch fault zone is expressed in the area as the Salt Lake City segment of the Wasatch fault zone (see Personius and Scott, 1992), which separates Salt Lake Valley from the Wasatch Range.